Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked

-• Cooler surface feel and fewer “warm spots” over the night
+• Cooler surface feel with fewer warm spots through the night

 Who it is best for